 Being a camp staffer is fulfilling work, but is also hard work!
 We expect a lot from you during your session, and we know you will rise to the challenge!
-During the week that you are with us, you will get one hour off every morning (Tuesday - Friday) and we will do our best to give you one "night off" 9-11pm, with no camper responsibilities.
+During the week that you are with us, you will get one hour off every afternoon and we will do our best to give you some time off in the evening with no responsibilities.

-Staff lounge is the only space at camp where cell phones are allowed to be used.
+Under-18 lounge is the only space at camp where cell phones are allowed to be used.